trans-travel/trans-travel/notes/tsa.md

 TSA recommends that tickets booked for travel out of USA airports be booked with a gender marker that matches the gender on the person's ID they are using for travel.
 However, it is not technically required, and not all airlines implement the "X" gender marker yet.
+It is unknown if or when the TSA may start denying travel for "X" gender marker holders.

 Note if you are traveling internationally, you may be required to travel with a ticket booked with the same gender as the passport you will be